 The next Watchfire is tentatively scheduled for Sunday, May 28th, 2017 in the Veterans Memorial Watchfire Park, New York State Fairgrounds, Syracuse, NY.

 The Watchfire ceremony and lighting of the pyre commence at dusk, but do go earlier to get a good spot!
 Food and drink vendors will be on-site.

 The Watchfire stems from the military tradition that following a battle or long march, a large fire would be started so those missing or lost could locate and rejoin their comrades.
-Using that time honored model, we symbolically use the warmth and light of our Watchfire to guide everyone to join us in reflection of those comrades who have gone before us making our nation strong through their service and sacrifice.
+Using that time honored model symbolically, we use the warmth and light of our Watchfire to guide everyone to join us in reflection of those comrades who have gone before us and made our nation strong through their service and sacrifice.

 The Watchfire also allows VVA Chapter 103 to provide the community with an opportunity to respectfully retire unserviceable American Flags.
 You are encouraged to bring tattered, worn or faded American Flags for respectful burning on the pyre.

 The efforts and generosity of many individuals, businesses and organizations are required to stage the VVA, Chapter 103 Watchfire.
 Vietnam Veterans of America, Chapter 103, under the guidance of President, Gordy Lane, and Vice President, Dan DiFlorio, would like to thank the following for their generous support and untiring efforts:

 The CNY, Vietnam Veterans Foundation for funding the event.